 As basic as a black dress, 15-inch-tall ‘Red Trailing Queen’ bedecks herself from leaf to stem in regal burgundy.
 Her simple oval leaf shape and straightforward color complement most shades, except blue and true purple.
 The subtle strength of the coleus’s burgundy foliage strikes a balance with soft pinks or pale yellows as well as bright fuchsias or bold oranges.

 Noteworthy CharacteristicsTrailing coleus tends to have leaves that are only an inch long, and the plants typically grow 12 to 18 inches tall.
-They are custom-made for using in containers or for softening the front edge of a border
+They are perfect for containers or for softening the front of a border

 - Plant Width : 1 to 3 feet